 - Create a healing environment.
 Everyone makes mistakes and not every strategy works out as planned.
 Have a way to share the pain that each person experienced when things don’t go as expected.
 Help to regain the emotional balance needed to be accessible, responsive, and engaged.
 These elements are essential for exploring new opportunities and keeping the board united and strong.

 Emotional safety promotes vulnerability to be open and take the risk of disclosure.
 This is what really strengthens board dynamics.
 With vulnerability, we deepen our relationships with others, create trust, and develop the confidence we need to address challenges together.
 Enhancing board dynamics takes time, but a good place to start is emotional safety and vulnerability.

-For more information on improving board dynamics, please email us at [email protected].
+For more information on improving board dynamics, please contact us.

 Part 2: Dismantling a Lock-In in the Boardroom: An Emotionally Focused Approach to Board Effectiveness